History timeline

 1660 Restoration of the monarchy

-1688 to 1689 Glorious Revolution and limits on royal power
+1688 to 1689 Glorious Revolution and Bill of Rights

 The Tudors start after the Wars of the Roses.
 Henry VII made the monarchy more secure.
 Henry VIII then changed religion in England by breaking with Rome and establishing the Church of England.